Understand Hazards and Risks

 - Accident theory: How and why major incidents occur

-- Physical and process hazards, flammability and toxicity
+- Physical and process hazards: flammability, explosivity and toxicity

 - Mechanical integrity and reliability

-- Engineering practices that reduce the potential for loss of containment
+- Engineering practices that reduce the potential for a process safety incident

 - Chemical engineers